zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

     * BIP Server: **jde-bip start**

-## Step 4: Connect to EnterpriseOne ADF Container
+## Task 4: Connect to EnterpriseOne ADF Container

 The EnterpriseOne ADF Container is utilized by EnterpriseOne for select UX One applications.
 For those applications to function correctly, the self-signed certificate needs to be approved separately by the client browser.